Wardship of the Court

 - Orders to prevent an undesirable association.

-- Orders relating to medical treatment.
+- Orders relating to medical treatment, including emergency medical treatment.

 How can I apply for a child to be made a Ward of Court?